VPOUR/VPOUR/README.md

 - ⚡ I’m interested in many aspects of programming because life is short and Miss Universe beauty contests marginalize interstellar minorities
 - 🐱‍💻 Currently learning MERN Full Stack Web Development, AI and low-level programming
-- 🪐 I also do art and memes
+- 🪐 I also do art, animation and memes

   ## yearbook POV: